Flow-Scanner/lightning-flow-scanner-vsx/README.md

 ## Usage

-Lightning Flow Scanner CLI is plug-and-play.
+Lightning Flow Scanner VSX is plug-and-play.
 Open any project with flows and use our side bar or the **Command Palette** and type `flowscanner` to see the list of all available commands.

 * `Configure Flow Scanner` - Set up rules in `.flow-scanner.yml` (see [scanner documentation](https://github.com/Flow-Scanner/lightning-flow-scanner-core))
 * `Scan Flows` - Analyze a directory or selected flow files